moncalvillo/smartcontracts-tfg/README.md

   Server listening to port 8081
 ```

-The application will be launched at
+The application will be opened when react app is launched.
+This url should: http(s)://localhost:3000/